openzim/phet/README.md

 The above will eventually output a ZIM file to ```dist/```

 ## Command line arguments
-`--withoutLanguageVariants` uses to exclude languages with County variant.
-For example `en_ca` will not be present in zim with this argument.
+`--withoutLanguageVariants` uses to exclude languages with Country variant.
+For example `en_CA` will not be present in zim with this argument.

 Available only on GET step:
 ```bash